Which school do you want to support?

 The chart below shows lifetime compensation for “Bee,” a hypothetical teacher who begins teaching in Oakland Unified School District in 2022 at age 29 (the STRS average age).
 Over time, she earns degrees that boost her pay.
 She retires at 65 (the pension-maximizing age), and lives to 91 (the STRS forecast average for female teachers.
 For men the average is 88.)

 Teachers qualify to receive a pension in retirement only if they work in the system for at least five years.
 Each service year thereafter affects the calculation of their annual pension in retirement.
-Teachers are eligible to retire at age 55, but the system is set up to encourage long service, especially from age 56 to 65.
+Teachers are eligible to retire at age 55, but the system is set up to encourage long service, especially from ages 56 to 65.
 Teachers qualify for a big portion of their pension in those years:

 Big mistake.
 On cue, the boom went bust.